 JD Nonmatriculant/LLM-Taxation Application

-The Special Advanced Standing online application for fall 2020 JD Nonmatriculant/LLM in Taxation Dual Degree admission will be available September 1.
+The Special Advanced Standing online application for fall 2020 JD Nonmatriculant/LLM in Taxation Dual Degree admission is now available.

 JD Nonmatriculant/LLM-Taxation Deadline

 The application filing deadline for the JD Nonmatriculant/LLM in Taxation Dual Degree program is April 1.
 All supporting materials must be received by April 15.

 Checklist for a Complete JD Nonmatriculant/LLM in Taxation Dual Degree Application